 His San Francisco-based startup, which provides electronic discovery software to companies and law firms, boosted sales 50 percent last year, surpassing $70 million, while top rival Autonomy Corp. brought about an $8.8 billion writedown at parent Hewlett-Packard Co.
-(HPQ)
+(HPQ:US)

 Meanwhile, Recommind has just landed one of its most high- profile contracts.
 The U.S. Securities and Exchange Commission has been testing Recommind’s software since mid-2012, and is now deploying the service to 1,200 employees in the regulator’s enforcement unit, the company said today.
 Like Recommind’s more than 300 customers, the SEC is using the technology to quickly search for, and identify, relevant documents, reducing the time and costs of investigations.

 “A lot of the times, when the SEC misses things, it’s because there’s too much stuff,” Tennant, 43, said in an interview at his office in San Francisco’s financial district.
 “The traditional ways of dealing with it are no longer workable.
 They came to that realization.”